schuerik/uberdot/README.md

 # Dotmanager

 ***This is currently under construction!
 Dotmanager is considered stable but not production ready at this point!
+Before I can recommended using this there are a few things I want to have done:
+* Documentation
-Documentation is missing and there are no unit or regression tests written.
+* Unit and regression tests
+* Alpha test

 Come back in a few days.***

 ## What is Dotmanager?
 Dotmanager is a tool to manage different versions of your dotfiles on different hosts.
 Dotmanager is intended to give you maximal flexibility while checking all operations you configured/programmed at the same time to prevent that you accidentally break your systems.
 To achieve this you can write simple profiles which will define a set of dotfiles that you want to install.
-Unlike every other dotfile tool that lets you specify profiles, those aren't static configuration files but python classes to really give you all flexibility you need.
-If you don't know python don't worry, you won't need to know it to use Dotmanger, but if you can really go nuts with this.
+Unlike every other dotfile tool that lets you specify profiles, those aren't static configuration files but python classes to really give you all flexibility and power you need.
+If you don't know python don't worry, you won't need to know it to use Dotmanger, but if you do you can really go nuts with this.

 Features:
 - Very flexible generic python profiles